-Do Canadian Citizens Need a Visa for Europe?
+Do Canadian citizens need a visa for Europe?

-NOTE: ETIAS waivers are valid for the entire period (90 days within 180 days) meaning Canadian travelers do not need to reapply for a second waiver should they exit the Schengen Area and wish to re-enter.
+NOTE: ETIAS waivers are valid for the entire period (90 days within 180 days) meaning Canadian travellers do not need to reapply for a second waiver should they exit the Schengen Area and wish to re-enter.

 The ETIAS application process was designed with simplicity in mind and can be completed entirely online.

-ETIAS Requirements for Canadian Citizens
+ETIAS requirements for Canadian citizens

 Canadian passport holders are eligible to apply for the ETIAS visa waiver for entry into the Schengen Area provided they comply with the ETIAS requirements for non-EU citizens including:

 - A valid passport from an ETIAS eligible country.
 In the case that Canadian citizens hold multiple passports, they must ensure that the passport the use is one of the 60 eligible for the waiver.
-The passport must have a minimum of three months validity remaining from the date of entry.

 - A valid debit or credit card to pay the fee for the application.